The Dark Secret Of Lake Malawi: Trading Sex For Fish

 Or if the supply of fish is low because of overfishing, several women may vie for a fisherman's catch – and transactional sex may be used as a bargaining point.

-The practice is "longstanding and quite engrained as a social norm," says Patrick Higdon, director of programs at the charity World Connect, which has worked to address this issue in Kenya.
+The practice is "longstanding and quite engrained as a social norm," says Patrick Higdon, director of programs at the nonprofit group World Connect, which has worked to address this issue in Kenya.

 It's also a practice that a community may not approve of.
 The fish traders often do not want their neighbors to know if they engage in transactional sex.